 2.4.3.
 Wheelbase

-The wheelbase between the two axles fitted with the test tyres shall for Class C1 be less than 3.50 m.
+The wheelbase between the two axles fitted with the test tyres shall for Class C1 be less than 3.50 m and for Class C2 tyres be less than 5 m.

 2.4.4.
 Measures to minimize vehicle influence on sound level measurements

-The test vehicle shall be suitable for vehicles to which this tyre will be fitted, especially with regard to the design criteria below:
+The test vehicle shall be suitable for vehicles to which this tyre will be fitted, this is full-filled, if the vehicle has been cross-checked to the vehicle type to which the tyres are dedicated with regard to the design criteria below:

 2.4.4.1.
 Requirements: